H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 Scripts loading of preview component changes from concurrency to linearity.
 Using remote components in edit mode will save the current canvas state.
 ## 0.9.4
-Fix the bug that the preview component cannot release loading
+The component of preview that cannot be fixed
 ## 0.9.3
 Add double click to place the canvas.
 Change the initial focus state of the element.